 It was Alex’s last weekend in Shanghai.
 We wanted to do something truly special and romantic before he was due to leave.
 There was one activity, which had only been open for a few months, that was on our bucket list.
 Visit the highest observatory in the world!
 We zoomed up the 632 m tower and visited the viewpoint which is at 561m (higher than the observatory in Dubai).
 We arrived in the late afternoon, just as the sun was setting.
 Alex and I witnessed one of the most spectacular sunsets of our lives.
 High above the city, we watched the evening colours play in the sky.
 Bright orange and pale blues contrasted against the advancing blanket of night.
 We sat by the window with our arms around each other and watched this display until the city lights sparkled beneath us.
 Add Shanghai’s sunset to your ultimate romantic sunset bucket list!

 Hope you will be able to see one of these sunsets during your lifetime.
 Which ones have I missed?
-Let me know about romantic sunsets you have witnessed or sunsets that are on your bucket list in the comments below!
+There are so many beautiful sunsets in the world.
+Let me know about